Cool-Little-Guy-Makers/little-guy-website/README.md

 );
 ```

-2. In the little-guy-website repository, edit config.php and replace the $hostname, $username, and $password fields to match your user account (information found under the user accounts tab in phpmyadmin).
+2. Edit the file `/little-guy-creator-web/api/inc/config.php` and replace the definitions for host, username, and password to match your user account (information found under the accounts tab in phpmyadmin).

-3. Put the little-guy-website repository into the htdocs folder on your machine (located in the xampp folder).
+3. Put the contents of `/little-guy-creator-web/` into the htdocs folder on your machine (located in the xampp folder).
 Put all files straight into htdocs, not in its own folder.

 ### How to use the site: